otsob/wmn4j/README.md

 ### Building wmn4j

-wmn4j uses Maven and can be built by running Maven install.
-With the current configuration the install phase consists of compilation, unit tests, and static analysis.
+wmn4j uses Gradle and can be built by running Gradle build.
+With the current configuration the build consists of compilation, unit tests, and static analysis.

 ## Contributing